 Whitney Soule began her tenure as Vice Provost and Dean of Admissions on July 1, 2021.

-Vice Provost Soule has three decades of experience in admissions at highly selective institutions, including most recently thirteen years as Senior Vice President and Dean of Admissions and Student Aid at Bowdoin College, where her leadership advanced both diversity and selectivity, with an increasing number of students of color, first-generation students, and students on financial aid, alongside a decreasing admit rate and a growing yield rate.
+Vice Provost Soule has three decades of experience in admissions at highly selective institutions, including most recently as Senior Vice President and Dean of Admissions and Student Aid at Bowdoin College, where her leadership advanced both diversity and selectivity, with an increasing number of students of color, first-generation students, and students on financial aid, alongside a decreasing admit rate and a growing yield rate.

 She began her career in college admissions at her alma mater, Bates College, followed by an 11-year tenure at Connecticut College, where she led the implementation of new student information systems, among numerous other initiatives.
 In addition to her bachelor’s degree from Bates, Soule holds a master’s degree from the Harvard Graduate School of Education.

 You can contact Penn Admissions at: email@example.com